denimandsteel/vdw/events/_posts/2017-05-13-circle_wellness_studios__nulane_design__build.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "Circle Wellness Studios & NULANE Design + Build"
-description: "We are re-thinnking the way that wellness amenities are experienced at home and in businesses.
-We design and build custom wellness experiences that feature a combination of ancient wisdom from around the world and modern building technology to make our installations inviting, efficient, and sustainable.
-We use natural materials and elements such as salt, crystal, charcoal, wood, stone, heat, air, and water.
-NULANE Design +  Build is a boutique Design and Build firm passionate about designing small living spaces.
-Our natural niche in the Vancouver housing market is lane way homes, which allows as to help in the current housing crisis.
-With the idea of promoting the use of ethical and environmentally responsible building materials, we also enjoy designing alternative residential buildings like Straw bale houses, Earthships and Tiny Houses."
+description: "We are re-thinking how wellness amenities are experienced at home and in businesses.
+We design and build custom wellness experiences with a combination of ancient wisdom and modern building technology to make our installations inviting, efficient, and sustainable.
+We use natural materials and elements such as salt, crystal, charcoal, wood, stone, heat, air, and water. "
 startTime: 1-4
 endTime:
 type: Design Studios